Nepomuk: Etymology

-The town was originally named Pomuk; the origin of the name is unclear.
-According to legend, it is derived from the rain that descended on the region after the blessing of Saint Adalbert in 992 (from the Old Czech pomoknout, i.e. 'to make wet').
+The town was originally named Pomuk, but the origin of the name is unclear.
+According to legend, it is derived from the rain that descended on the region after the blessing of Saint Adalbert in 992 (from the Old Czech verb pomoknout, i.e. 'to make wet').

 Geography

 Nepomuk is located about 30 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is located in the westernmost part of the municipal territory at 544 m above sea level.
-The Mihovka Brook flows through the town.
+The Mihovka Stream flows through the town.
 East of the town are two notable fishponds, Dvorecký rybník and Panský rybník.
 There are also several other fishponds in the municipal territory.

 Climate

 Nepomuk's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dclo).
 Among them, the annual average temperature is 8.3 C, the hottest month in July is 18.0 C, and the coldest month is -0.9 C in January.
 The annual precipitation is 635.2 mm, of which June is the wettest with 86.1 mm, while February is the driest with only 31.1 mm.
 The extreme temperature throughout the year ranged from -32.2 C on 10 February 1956 to 39.2 C on 27 July 1983.